Philippine American Chamber

 Program

-awarded in May.
-With funds raised from the foundation’s first annual hula
+The ‘O.H.A.N.A.
+Foundation scholarships annually.
+With funds raised from the foundation’s annual hula

 exhibition, "E Ala E," the organization is able to present its Kulia I Ka Nu’u